 TABLE OF CONTENTS

-All right, let us now get into the examples of how to read a CSV file and display it in an HTML table in Javascript.
+All right, let us now get into the examples of reading a CSV file, and displaying it in an HTML table with Javascript.

 Jo Doe,jo@doe.com,465785